Skip to main content

 A tenant’s liability can be protected if they have renter’s insurance or contents insurance, because the policy includes legal liability.

-“If a tenant leaves a candle burning when they leave their home and the apartment is set on fire, or if the sink is left running and it overflows into the neighbour’s place, the onus is on the tenant – not the landlord – to pay the damage,” explains Colosimo.
+“If a tenant leaves a candle burning when they leave their home and the apartment is set on fire, or if a tap is left running and the sink overflows into the neighbour’s place, the onus is on the tenant – not the landlord – to pay the damage,” explains Medway.

 Why your legal liability may not be covered

-There are some situations where exclusions will apply in relation to legal liability, which means you may not be covered if that event occurs, explains Colosimo.
+There are some situations where exclusions will apply in relation to legal liability, which means you may not be covered if that event occurs, explains Medway.

 In addition, if you cause damage to your own property or if you injure a person who lives with you, you may not be covered under legal liability.

 “We also can’t cover liability claims that involve your trade or business, or liability claims that could be made under workers compensation.
-For example, if a tradesperson has an accident in your home on the job, this claim would fall under their workers compensation, not your personal liability,” Colosimo says.
+For example, if a tradesperson has an accident in your home while on the job, this claim would fall under their workers compensation insurance, not your personal liability,” Medway says.

 Home insurance and lifestyle articles